norskeld/backpack/README.md

 ## Back-referencing

 It's a really simple extension that instructs serializer to replace short repeating strings and property names with numeric ids (references) and keep a map of references to strings in a message header.
 When deserializing, it does the opposite: reads a message header and then replaces references with associated strings.
+This extensions allows to shave off 20-30% from payload size.

 ### Notes